hotosm/ActivationCurriculum/how-hot-communicates.md

 #### Text Chat

-HOT uses the <a target="_blank" href="http://wiki.openstreetmap.org/wiki/IRC">IRC real-time chat platform</a> hosted by OpenStreetMap Foundation.
-There are many ways to access the platform, there is a <a target="_blank" href="https://en.wikipedia.org/wiki/Comparison_of_Internet_Relay_Chat_clients">comparison of clients</a> for every operated system.
+HOT uses the [comparison of clients](https://en.wikipedia.org/wiki/Comparison_of_Internet_Relay_Chat_clients) for every operated system.
 HOT is at irc://irc.oftc.net/hot or irc://irc.oftc.net #hot depending on your client.

 #### Voice Chat

-HOT hosts <a target="_blank" href="http://wiki.openstreetmap.org/wiki/Mumble">Mumble</a> for live voice chat, unlike IRC there are no in-browser options, a client must be installed.
+HOT hosts [Mumble](http://wiki.openstreetmap.org/wiki/Mumble) for live voice chat, unlike IRC there are no in-browser options, a client must be installed.
 However, it works well in low-bandwith compared to Google Hangouts or Skype (although we use those as well sometimes).

 Public Relations don't need to be on these live channels often, but should be able to when needed; find a client for IRC and one for Mumble that works well for you.

 #### Colaborative Documents

 For collaboration on press releases, blog/update posts, and other messaging Public Relations should be familiar with a few tools and resources.
-HOT maintains a google drive, called the <a target="_blank" href="https://drive.google.com/open?id=0B1EorbpNCZ03fml2OURJZ21mU2I4Qm9aQlRSbHpFNHNfVkdnZGlJU3ZFcjBsZEZab2hGOWc">HOT Drive</a>.
+HOT maintains a google drive, called the [HOT Drive](https://drive.google.com/open?id=0B1EorbpNCZ03fml2OURJZ21mU2I4Qm9aQlRSbHpFNHNfVkdnZGlJU3ZFcjBsZEZab2hGOWc).
 Most 'official' HOT documents are drafted using the google applications (docs, sheets, etc.).

-Some of the working groups and some other documents are drafted on <a target="_blank" href="https://hackpad.com/">Hackpad</a>.
-The common theme for drafting almost any sort of document for HOT purposes is that it is done in a collaborative environment, the only exception is for sensitive communication which should be handled by the Activation Lead, Partner Liaison or appropriate HOT Leadership.<br><p><br></p>
+The common theme for drafting almost any sort of document for HOT purposes is that it is done in a collaborative environment, the only exception is for sensitive communication which should be handled by the Activation Lead, Partner Liaison or appropriate HOT Leadership.

 #### Review